HB-4668

 Plain Language

-The Attorney General may bring a civil action for violations of the safety protocol and transparency reporting requirements (Section 7) and audit requirements (Section 9), seeking fines up to $1,000,000 per violation and/or injunctive or declaratory relief.
-Courts consider violation severity and whether a critical risk materialized or could have.
-Separately, if a large developer's activities present an imminent critical risk, the AG may seek injunctive relief regardless of whether a specific section violation has occurred.
-This is the enforcement mechanism, not a standalone compliance obligation.
+The Attorney General may bring civil actions against large developers for violations of sections 7 (safety protocol, transparency reporting, and recordkeeping) and 9 (annual audit), seeking fines up to $1,000,000 per violation and/or injunctive or declaratory relief.
+Courts consider violation severity and proximity to critical risk materialization.
+The Attorney General may also seek injunctive relief when a developer's activities present an imminent critical risk, even absent a specific statutory violation.
+This is the enforcement mechanism, not an independent compliance obligation.

 Statutory Text